USB midi signal lost possibly due to electrical noise

 Who is online

-Users browsing this forum: Google [Bot] and 258 guests
+Users browsing this forum: No registered users and 95 guests